 Select this item to set or change the user password.
 The User Password item on top of the screen shows the default Not Installed.
 After you set a password, this item shows Installed.
 To set a User Password:

-- 1. Select the Change User Password item and press <Enter>. - From the password box, type a password composed of at least six letters and/or numbers, then press - 3.
-Confirm the password when prompted.
+- Select the Change User Password item and press < Enter>. - From the password box, type a password composed of up to six letters and/or numbers, then press <Enter>. - Confirm the password when prompted.